-My research generally aims to understand the patterns, processes, and outcomes in complex adaptive social-ecological systems.
+My research aims to understand pattern and process in exploited ecosystems.
 The aim of this research is to inform and guide sustainable management of some of Earth’s important natural resources, like fisheries.
 This research is inherently interdisciplinary successful management depends on understanding the political, governance, social, and economic processes of the “social system” and the biological, geographical, climate, and ecological processes of the “ecological system”.
-Without integrating social and ecological knowledge, we may miss much of what drives whole-system dynamics.
+Without integrating social and ecological knowledge, we may miss much of what drives the whole ecosystem.

 Life-history variation in exploited fishes